iskaspb/deribit_ws_request_stress/README.md

 There is an option to do it with or without rate limiter.

 ## How to run
-Please edit the dbt-ws-authenticated-example.py file and set `client_id` and `client_secret` variable.
+Please edit the dbt-ws-authenticated-example.py file and set `client_id` and `client_secret` variable (with the values that you received from your Deribit testnet account).

 ... assuming you already have python3 env ...
 ```